 Business Plan for Food Trucks Guide

 When you decide to start selling Parisian croissants from a vehicle, the logistics of rolling out pads of butter and soft dough in the summer is just one of the hurdles that are in store.
-Even for more traditional food truck concepts — like sandwiches, tacos, or barbecue — running a food truck takes a lot more than just a perfect recipe and a truck outfitted with a flattop.
+Even for more traditional food truck concepts — like sandwiches, tacos, or fish and chips — running a food truck takes a lot more than just a perfect recipe and a truck outfitted with a fryer.

 A food truck business is a great place to start for those looking to venture out into the restaurant industry.
 The operational costs are lower, you’ll need fewer staff, and you can follow the crowds instead of hoping they come to you.
 But along with these benefits come other operational challenges, like figuring out fuel and power, working out parking permits, and cooking and serving in a tiny space.